wulfy23/rpi4/README.md

 # OpenWrt builds for the rpi-4

-see: <s>https://forum.openwrt.org/t/rpi4-community-build/69998</s> to request packages, provide feedback etc.

-after being DoS'd by a senior openwrt developer... i'm no longer active on the forums... and builds are <s>discontinued</s> on life support
+see: <s>https://forum.openwrt.org/t/rpi4-community-build/69998 to request packages, provide feedback etc.</s> i'm no longer active on the forums... and builds are <s>discontinued</s> on life support

-a few build users have reached out regarding continuation of builds... while the gut says we are prolonging the inedible youth in asia...
+a few build users have reached out regarding continuation of builds...

 given github issues is available to us